swayos/swayos.github.io/README.md

 Install ```wob``` for volume/brightness indication

-- Press volume/brightness keys on the keyboard to make wob visible.
+- Restart sway, if you have pamixer and brightnessctl installed then press volume/brightness keys on the keyboard to make wob visible.
 Modify key bindings in ~/.config/sway/config

 Install ```brightnessctl``` for controlling monitor brightness